 This is what I call the “ignorance is bliss” argument.
-The world is a barbeque, America is a big juicy hot dog, and Edward Snowden is your neighbor’s annoying son running over to tell you it’s actually made of pig snouts.
+The world is a barbecue, America is a big juicy hot dog, and Snowden is your neighbor’s annoying son running over to tell you it’s actually made of pig snouts.
 Shut up, Edward!
 This hot dog is made of freedom and nobody likes you anyway.

 A slightly less ignorant point to make would be that pig snouts, disgusting as they may be, are what make our hot dogs so delicious and we should all be thankful for it.
 This is what I call the “it sucks but it’s worth it” argument.
 No one likes to be spied on, but as NSA director Keith Alexander was quick to point out in the wake of the Snowden revelations, surreptitiously collecting phone metadata and other communications has stopped no fewer than 54 terrorist plots around the world.
 Never mind for a moment that this statistic has completely fallen apart under scrutiny.
 Even if spying programs like PRISM and xKeyScore saved only one human life, surely that’s more important than a bunch of nerds on the Internet whining about right to privacy.
 Right?

-Sacrificing privacy for convenience isn’t just a First World Problem: projects like Google’s Loon and Facebook’s Internet.org are already aiming to bring free Internet access to the least-developed corners of the globe.
+Sacrificing privacy for convenience isn’t just a First World Problem: Projects like Google’s Loon and Facebook’s Internet.org are already aiming to bring free Internet access to the least developed corners of the globe.
 These big companies can afford to launch balloons and fly solar-powered planes all over Africa and India because more data means more money.
 And getting a few more billion people to sign up for Google and Facebook accounts means lots and lots of data, and lots and lots of money.

 But if you’re a poor Sri Lankan farmer whose child just won a university scholarship to college thanks to free online education, you probably don’t care whether or not your browsing history is being sold to advertisers or handed over to the government.
 After all, you have nothing to hide.